SJTU-IPADS/krcore-artifacts/docs/exp.md

 make fig10b
 ```

-The log files can also be found in the `out` directory.
+The log files can also be found in the `out/one-sided-verbs-async-read.verbs`,`out/one-sided-krcore-sync-read.rc`,`out/one-sided-krcore-sync-read.dc` directory.

 ![fig10b](./screenshoots/fig10b.png)